wp-plugins/sroups/readme.txt

 == Changelog ==

+= 0.0.5 =
+Added a new logo for the footer band and fixed minor bugs

 = 0.0.4 =
-Fixed minor bugs
-Updated Sroups SOS library
+Fixed minor bugs Updated Sroups SOS library

 = 0.0.3 =
 Made the Sroups window draggable